 Rereading the New Testament through an ancient lens is a “redux” because it can “revive” the reader.
 It challenges bad readings of Scripture and adds depth to good readings throughout the history of the church.
 Along the way, hearing what the best of biblical scholarship has to offer for the interpretation of the Bible can only make us better exegetes of God’s word today.

 Every now and then, I share theological reflections, pastoral devotions, musings about the academic life, and just about anything related to early Christianity or the life, ministry, and mission of God’s people.

-Note: This blog is an Amazon Associate site and receives a small commission from qualifying purchases using the links on the publications page
+Note: This website is an Amazon Associate site and receives a small commission from qualifying purchases using the links on the publications page

 I came into my academic vocation with a passion to prepare students for a lifetime of pastoral ministry through theological education.
 As a New Testament professor, I enjoy helping students develop the skill sets they need to be better preachers and teachers of God’s word.